benkedda-louai/meta-course/README.md

-git pull =>  used to fetch and integrate changes from a remote repository into your local repository git remote => git remote -v =>
+git pull =>  used to fetch and integrate changes from a remote repository into your local repository git remote => git remote -v => git balme file.extension => show the history of different changes that you made